 Once I have an annual amount I divide it up by 12 months (or however often you are paying them their allowance.
 Fortnightly divide by 26, Weekly divide by 52 and you will get your amount to be paid.

 HOW WILL THEY KEEP TRACK OF SPENDING?

 It is always going to come down to the trust you have in them and their honesty with you.
-They can always trick you if they really want to.
-Asking for receipts, checking bank transactions or balances are precautions you can try.
+They can always trick and be dishonest if they really want to.
+Asking for receipts, or balances are precautions you can try.

 WHAT WILL HAPPEN IF THEY DON’T PURCHASE WHAT THEY NEED TO?

 This is the WHOLE POINT of getting them on an allowance, this is where the true learning will begin.

 You as the parent will have to hold a steady course with what you have committed to with your child.
 It isn’t the time to change the plan.

 If they have spent the money they needed for clothes, they will have no money.